fdelgiud/my-projects/Smart Cities/README.md

 ## License

-This project is licensed under the MIT License – you are free to use, modify, and distribute the code and data for personal or academic purposes.
+This project is licensed under the MIT License – you are free to use and modify the code and data for personal or academic purposes.